indrora/ponzu/docs/spec.md

 | mknodMode | -     | 1     | u32    | Mode for mknod              |
 | mknodDev  | -     | 1     | u32    | Dev_t value for mknod       |

+### Continuation Block

+A Continuation Block is specifically intended for several situations:

+* Filesystems where >4GB files are not allowed, but an uncompressed >4GB file must be described
+* Streamed archives where integrity must be assured during transit
+* Data where it is infeasible to calculate a checksum for the full body in a reasonable amount of time

+Continuation blocks have no body.

 ## Compression